Richie Ginther: Early career

-Nineteen fifty-four was also the year that Ginther returned to race driving himself, mostly in a self-prepared Austin-Healey.
+It was also in 1954 that Ginther returned to race driving himself, mostly in a self-prepared Austin-Healey.
 His results were impressive enough that the following year VW and Porsche dealer John von Neumann hired him to drive a Porsche in domestic competitions.
 When von Neumann started dealing in Ferrari cars in 1956, Ginther also got the chance to drive these.
 In between working in von Neumann's Ferrari dealership — including trips to the Ferrari factory in Italy to sort customer problems — Ginther began to build an impressive racing reputation on the West Coast.
 This, and his choice of Ferrari mounts, brought him to the attention of the East Coast Ferrari franchise-holder, three-time 24 Hours of Le Mans-winner, Luigi Chinetti.
 Aside from importing Ferrari road cars, Chinetti also operated a successful race team, soon to metamorphose into Ferrari's official motorsport presence in North America: NART.
 Ginther first raced for Chinetti in 1957 and with him made his first appearances in international-level events, first in the 12 Hours of Sebring and then driving a two-liter Ferrari 500 TR in the Le Mans race.

 Also in 1957, Ginther was signed to drive the Aston Martin of Joe Lubin and over the next three years would continue to compete in many sports car racing events in both Aston and Ferrari machinery, with great success.
 That June, he won a 15-lap GT race at the new Lime Rock Park, and won the opening race of the national championship in his Ferrari.
 In early-1958, he piloted a two-liter Ferrari to victory at the County Fairgrounds in Pomona, California, averaging 83.8 mph, and won in a three-liter GT in a five-lap qualifying preliminary for the SCCA Pacific Coast Championship.
-By the end of the year Ginther had captured the Pacific Coast Sports Car Championship outright.
+By the end of the year, Ginther had captured the Pacific Coast Sports Car Championship outright.
 He triumphed by a wide margin at Pomona at the opening sports car race of 1959, in a von Neumann 4.1-liter Ferrari, and in June 1959, won in a three-liter Ferrari TR in the first Hourglass road races in San Diego, California.
-Throughout this period he continued to mix his race driving with a steady job at von Neumann's dealership, and by late 1959 the strain was beginning to show.
+Throughout this period, he continued to mix his race driving with a steady job at von Neumann's dealership, and by late 1959, the strain was beginning to show.